devops329/devops/instruction/awsEcs/awsEcs.md

       1. Provide `jwt-pizza-service` as the `Load balancer name`.
       1. Create a new listener on port 443 using HTTPS.
       1. Select the wildcard certificate for the hostname that you created previously.
+         🚧 they never actually created a wildcard certificate
    1. Create a new target group.
       1. Provide the name `jwt-pizza-service`.
       1. Set the Protocol to HTTP.
       1. Set the Health check path to `/api/docs`.
+   1. Press `Create`.

 🚧 You put port 80 for https in this image, your target group uses https, not http and the health check path is `/`.
 ![Load balancer config](loadBalancerConfig.png)